 Juliette from Savernake Game sells venison to local residents around the Savernake Forest.
 “All of our stalking syndicates follow a cull plan for each individual woodland that is designed to improve the habitat and environment,” explains Juliette.
 “And we make sure that the meat doesn’t go to waste and is enjoyed locally for its flavour and health benefits.
-This year smaller Christmas gatherings that don’t feel they warrent a turkey might be interested in trying venison instead.”
+For instance if you are having a smaller Christmas gathering that doesn’t warrent a turkey, why not try venison instead?”

 If you are feeling more ambitious, here are some more specific recipes for venison (and there are many more to be found at tasteofgame.co.uk)